mongodb-partners/S3toAtlas/README.md

 ![Network access - Allow from anywhere](./media/network-access.png)

 ℹ️ _It is not advisable to use over-permissive network access in a real-world setting.
 The recommended connectivity option would be [AWS PrivateLink](https://www.mongodb.com/docs/atlas/security-private-endpoint/) or [VPC Peering](https://www.mongodb.com/docs/atlas/security-vpc-peering/) with proper network security polices.
-However, this are not covered in this lab._
+However, this is not covered in this lab._

-### 2. Connect to AWS CLI environment and Set up the AWS Secrets
+### 2. Connect to the AWS CLI environment and Set up the AWS Secrets